Cindy and Barrett with RV in Montrose

 However, if we were battling big health problems or thinking about having a child, we would need to reassess our options once again.

-If that occurs, we will be reaching back out to the original nomad-specific insurance broker we worked with, Kyle Henson, who can be located here.
+If that occurs, we will contact the original nomad-specific insurance broker we worked with, Kyle Henson, who can be located here.

 (I am not being paid by Kyle.
 I merely recommend his services!)